Part 2: Divorce in Finland – What happens when you have children?

 The divorce process is understandably more complicated when children are involved.
 By that we mean that if you have any children with your ex-spouse or soon-to-be ex-spouse, it is not only about your financial matters that need to be handled, but also some legal matters relating to your child, such as the amount of child maintenance, custody, residence and right of access (visitation rights) need to be agreed.

 All of the aforementioned matters relating to a child can be agreed upon between the parents.
 However, in order for such an agreement to be enforceable, it must be in writing and formalized either at the social welfare board or at the court.
-And of course the very first thing that needs to be ascertained, is whether a Finnish court has jurisdiction over the case.
+And of course the very first thing that needs to be ascertained, is whether a Finnish court has jurisdiction over the case and which laws apply.

 When does a Finnish court have jurisdiction?